sshark/thrillingbytes/Looking at A Monad Through An Example.md

 # Looking at A Monad Through An Example
 There are many articles written about Monad.
 I want to do it differently explaining why does a Monad do and why it is useful to use Monad.
 Let's us begin right away.

+*The code snippet in this article is using Scala 2 / 3 syntax*

 Using these 2 functions as my example,
 ``` scala
 def div(a: Int, b: Int) = ???   // A